VU-IVM/VineCopulas/CONTRIBUTING.md

 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to j.n.claassen@vu.nl.

-## Asking questions and reporting Issues
+## Asking Questions and Reporting Issues

 If you encounter any bugs or issues while using `VineCopulas`, please report them by opening an *issue* in the GitHub repository.
 Be sure to provide detailed information about the problem, such as steps to reproduce it, including operating system and Python version.